jungjuseong/RokitEngine/docs/generating_paths.md

 Infill Patterns
 ----
 Infill patterns are used not only for generating infill, but also for generating support, skin and even ironing.
-They are CuraEngine's go-to method to fill an area with material.
+They are OrganRegenEngine's go-to method to fill an area with material.
 Here the task is to draw lines inside a certain shape to fill that shape with the desired material density.

 The most basic infill pattern is lines infill.
 Most infill patterns are based on lines.
 Triangular infill, for instance, is just lines infill but repeated three times at 60 degree angles from each other.
 Even octet infill is based on lines, repeated twice vertically and twice horizontally, and then shifted with a certain offset as to create tetrahedra and octets.